 On this page, you can explore files, policies, forms, and resources related to your academic career at the University.

 A great starting point is the Graduate Studies Bulletin, which provides an in-depth overview of how the University is structured, programs, graduate policies, and more.
-We’ve highlighted some of the information in the bulletin across our website, but this PDF can be a great reference document for your academic career.
+We’ve highlighted some of the information in the bulletin across our website, but the full bulletin can be a great reference document for your academic career.

 Explore our University Admissions page for additional information and helpful resources for our prospective students.